If your air conditioner stops blowing cool air or stops all together, check to see if your indoor unit is frozen. What exactly will that look like?

 Insufficient airflow.
 Anything restricting the airflow in your unit will cause the system’s evaporator coil to freeze.
 There are a few reasons your air may not be flowing efficiently.
 The most common problem is a dirty air filter.
 If you are running your air conditioner continuously, we recommend replacing or cleaning the air filter once a month.
 Other airflow problems include blocked or closed ducts and vents, a faulty fan, and/or dirt on the evaporator coil.
 Evaporator coils need regular cleaning, and we recommend a cleaning once a season.

+Outdoor temperature.
 Air conditioners are designed to run in a specific temperature range.
-Most of them will not run well when the temperature outdoors is below 60°F. Often a freeze up occurs because the nighttime temperature here in San Antonio, TX, is dropping too low for the unit to function properly.
+Most of them will not run well when the temperature outdoors is below 60°F. Often a freeze up occurs because the nighttime temperature here in Boerne, TX, is dropping too low for the unit to function properly.
 When the air is too cool, the pressure inside the system drops and causes a freeze up.

 If your air conditioner freezes, turn it off.
 Let your unit thaw a while.
 One of our professionals will be able to work on it as soon as the ice has melted completely.